kentbarber/Instancify/README.md

 https://www.youtube.com/watch?v=Sbmr0SCgHFc

 # Plugin Details
-Iinstancify is a workflow plugin that finds all objects with identical topology, retains a single one as the Source Object and converts the rest to instances by connecting them to the Source.
+Instancify is a workflow plugin that finds all objects with identical topology, retains a single one as the Source Object and converts the rest to instances by connecting them to the Source.
 This way, if your scene has many identical objects, you can quickly convert them to instances.
 You can chose to convert a single object, selected objects or all objects in your scene.

+The Plugin version is the folder called "instancify".

 # Script Version
 If you don't want to install the plugin, you can use the Script version, and it performs identically.
-Load the script in the Script Manager, and press "Execute":
+Load the script in the Script Manager, and press "Execute".

 # About
 This is a plugin from Athanasios Pozantzis (Noseman).